convox/docs/docs/application/port.md

     port: 3000
 ```

-Your service should listen for HTTP requests on this port.
+Your Service should listen for HTTP requests on this port.

 ### End-to-End Encryption